gameeapp/gamee-js/README.md

 # Gamee JS

-Javascript framework for connecting with [Gamee](http://www.gameeapp.com/) platform.
+Javascript framework for connecting to [Gamee](http://www.gameeapp.com/) platform.

 Documentation is currently located on [Github wiki](https://github.com/gameeapp/gamee-js/wiki), where you can also read about [Planned updates](https://github.com/gameeapp/gamee-js/wiki/Planned-updates).